 Data source MUST BE LOCKED IN by Tuesday (8/20) EOD .
 We don’t want you wasting the whole week trying to find data.
 Having production API endpoints well tested is more important.

 Possible sources of data:

 - Rebuild a backend from your personal project

-- Work with and scrape new data from an API.
-Some APIs are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.
+- Work with and scrape new data from an API or website.
+Some APIs and websites are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.